 The Sawyer Medal

-Each year, a boy and girl with top grades from each of the junior and senior classes and the top five students from the sophomore and freshman classes are awarded the Sawyer Medal.
+Each year, students in Gloucester Public Schools grades 8-12 who have attained high academic achievements may be awarded the Sawyer Medal (see the requirements.)
 Samuel Sawyer, after whom the medal is named was perhaps the greatest single benefactor in all of Gloucester history.

 Samuel Elwell Sawyer was born in Gloucester on Nov.
 25, 1815 and he died 73 years later in Gloucester on Dec.
 15, 1889.
 He loved and remained thoroughly dedicated to the community.